 New Zealand Books was founded in 1993 and devoted to all strands of New Zealand literature.
-In this 2011 edition, reviewers covered a range of genres, including history, biography, poetry and fiction.
+In this 2011 issue, reviewers covered a range of genres, including history, biography, poetry and fiction.

 Te whakamahi i tēnei tūemi